Recreational Fishing in Ontario’s Sunset Country – Then and Now

 The Objectives Have Always Been the Same!

 Any discussion about the history of fishing in our area of Ontario should begin with a discussion of objectives.
-Regardless of the dramatic advances and variety of equipment and lures we use to catch the fish now, the objective of today’s angler is exactly the same as the angler fishing back in the 1950s and 1960s.
+Regardless of the dramatic advances and variety of equipment and lures, we use to catch the fish now, the objective of today’s angler is exactly the same as the angler fishing back in the 1950s and 1960s.
 That objective is to catch a lot of fish and hopefully, land that fish of a lifetime that every angler seeks.
 Another, oft-overlooked reason people come here to fish is to get away from it all, to Henry David Thoreau’s quote above, “without knowing it is not the fish they are after”.

 Easy Access and Endless Lakes A Perfect Match

 Located in the western part of Ontario and stretching from the Manitoba border to Thunder Bay on Lake Superior, and north-south from the US border to Hudson Bay, Ontario’s Sunset Country seems tailor-made as a fishing destination.
-When you throw in the fact we have a land area of 100,000 square km (62,000 square miles) and the fact there are 70,000 fishable lakes in the region, it’s not surprising we that so many Americans visit each year on a fishing trip.
+When you throw in the fact we have a land area of 100,000 square km (62,000 square miles) and the fact there are 70,000 fishable lakes in the region, it’s not surprising that so many Americans visit each year on a fishing trip.
 Some anglers come more than once a year and many have come every year for generations as a family.

-First Lodges Open in the 1920s
+First Lodges opened in the 1920s

 For the people who lived here in the 1920s, it was very apparent that we had a strong potential as a recreational fishing destination.
 The first lodges targeting American anglers were built in the 1920s, most on Lake of the Woods and other lakes that were in close proximity to the US/Canada border.
 Access was a big barrier back in those days as few roads existed and those that did were gravel and only went so far north.
-Many of the guests arrived on trains then were boated into the lodge location.
-In the 1920s and 1930s, the fishing was nothing short of incredible.
+Many of the guests arrived on trains and then were boated into the lodge location.
+In the 1920s and 1930s, fishing was nothing short of incredible.
 Huge populations of every species swam in the lakes and it wasn’t hard to catch them.
 When you look back at old photos, the concept of “catch and release” was non-existent so basically, every fish that was caught was harvested to eat.

 Tackle and Equipment in the Old Days

 As you can see above, the lure manufacturers promoted their products with the “they’ll catch lots of fish” strategy back in those days too – in this case, the ad above is from the late 1940s.
-Back in those days, it wasn’t really possible to go bankrupt buying too many new musky baits like you can today; the rod and reels used to cast or troll the lures had a more basic design and, from the prices in the ad, cost significantly less than today!
+Back in those days, it wasn’t really possible to go bankrupt buying too many new musky baits as you can today; the rod and reels used to cast or troll the lures had a more basic design and, from the prices in the ad, cost significantly less than today!

 With a rod, reel, and tackle in hand, the tourist was ready to embark on their trip north.
 One of the expectations on the drive-up was the kind of boat and motor would they be given to fish out of.
 In the early 1920s, canoes were used for the most part but as you got into the 1950s and 1960s, wooden boats with small outboard motors were the standard fare.
 Mercury motors have been around a long time and as the circa 1950s ad below shows, have made steady improvements in their motor design when you compare today’s 4-stroke Optimax with the 1950s “Super 10 HP Hurricane”!